Sculpey

-Sculpey (often misspelled as Sculpy) is the brand name for a type of polymer clay that can be molded and put into a conventional oven to harden, as opposed to typical modeling clays, which require a much hotter oven, such as a kiln.
+Sculpey (often misspelled as Sculpy) is the brand name for a type of polymer clay that can be modeled and put into a conventional oven to harden, as opposed to typical modeling clays, which require a much hotter oven, such as a kiln.
 Until it is baked, Sculpey has a consistency somewhat like Plasticine.
 Its main competitor is the German brand Fimo.
-It is sold in many colors, but can also be painted once baked.
+It is sold in many colors, but can also be painted once it’s baked.
 Sculpey has become popular with modeling artists, jewellery makers, and other craft work.

 The primary ingredient in Sculpey is polyvinyl chloride, augmented with fillers, plasticizers and colorants.
 Aside from the hazards of overheating and combustion, which can generate hydrochloric acid and other toxins, Sculpey is nontoxic both before and after hardening.

 History

 Sculpey is a brand of polymer clay made by Polyform Products in the United States.
 The compound was first created in the early 1960s, with the original idea being to use the clay as a thermal transfer compound which would conduct heat away from the cores of electrical transformers.
 However, the usage of the compound for this purpose turned out to be unsuccessful.
 The material was neglected for a period of time, until the late 1960s, when it was discovered that the compound could be molded, baked, sanded, drilled, carved and painted.
 It became a highly versatile medium for the craft industry.
 The clay was marketed directly to people at craft shows, street fairs and demonstrations in small art stores.

 Sculpey closely resembles Fimo, another brand of polymer clay.
 Sculpey has a less rigid composition which better suits modeling, while Fimo is better suited for twisting into cane and bead making because the colors do not blend together as readily.
 The plasticity is controlled by the amount of oil suspending the polymers in the "clay".

 Today, Sculpey offers six variations of polymer clay: Sculpey Soufflé, Sculpey Premo, Sculpey III, Sculpey BakeShop, Super Sculpey and Sculpey Original.
 It also manufactures various liquid clay products and polymer clay tools.